Ascend/pytorch/docs/en/framework_feature_guide_pytorch/memory_snapshot.md

 **Figure 2**  Schematic diagram of memory allocator state history
 ![figure2](../figures/memory_allocator_status_history.png)

-In addition, when the memory snapshot is saved, the memory currently occupied in real time by each component at the time of the memory overflow (OOM) (`curMemSize`) and the maximum memory occupied during execution (`memPeakSize`) are both saved to a CSV file in the `OOM_SNAPSHOT_PATH` path.
+In addition, when the memory snapshot is saved, the memory currently occupied in real time by each component at the time of the Out Of Memory(OOM) (`curMemSize`) and the maximum memory occupied during execution (`memPeakSize`) are both saved to a CSV file in the `OOM_SNAPSHOT_PATH` path.
 You can download the CSV file and view it using tools such as Excel.

 The environment variables `OOM_SNAPSHOT_ENABLE` and `OOM_SNAPSHOT_PATH` are used to control the recording of memory snapshots.
 When used together with `TASK_QUEUE_ENABLE=2`, you can also view the workspace memory usage of the multi-level taskqueue pipeline.